labrador-kennel/core/docs/plugins/README.md

 1. Call `Plugin::dependsOn()` and load any dependent Plugins; meaning all of the plugins returned from this iterable will go through this process before the calling Plugin does.
-2. Call `Plugin::registerServices(Injector)` and wire up any object graph that your Plugin requires.
+1. Call `Plugin::registerServices(Injector)` and wire up any object graph that your Plugin requires.
-3. Call `Plugin::registerEventListeners(Emitter)` and register any listeners for emitted events.
+1. Call `Plugin::registerEventListeners(Emitter)` and register any listeners for emitted events.
+1. Invoke any handlers that have been registered with `Pluggable::registerPluginHandler` that matches the specific type of Plugin being loaded.
-4. Call `Plugin::boot()` and allow your Plugin to go through any necessary bootstrapping.
+1. Call `Plugin::boot()` and allow your Plugin to go through any necessary bootstrapping.

 You should take a look at the [Application](../application) documentation next to learn more